tauraspaj/eToken-real-estate-tokenisation/README.md

 # eToken
-Project used to show conceptual implementation of real estate tokenisation
+Project used to show conceptual implementation of real estate tokenisation through Ethereum smart contracts